TusharPardhe/xpt-website/docs/sections/about.md

 </div>

 I completed my undergrad majoring in Information Technology from [NSIT, India](http://www.nsit.ac.in/).
 Following graduation, I wrote a few research papers on a variety of topics; you can visit my LinkedIn to learn more about them.
 I am currently working as a software engineer and primarily code using Javascript for both the front end (ReactJS) and back end (NodeJS), but my preferred language remains C++.
-I am enthusiastic about web3 technologies and have a good understanding of the XRP Ledger, there is still much to learn and grow.
+I am enthusiastic about web3 technologies and have a good understanding of the XRP Ledger.

-Come say hi to me on my socials.
+Come say hi to me on my socials!

 </div>